rtCamp/wpveda-book/content/convetions/plugins.md

 When committing code to the WordPress Plugin Repository, all of the banner, icon, and screenshot should be placed in the assets directory of the Repository.

 ### 3. bin ( optional )
-Bin folder contains binary file if exist. like media encoding file.
+Bin folder contains binary file if existed. like media encoding file.

 ### 4. build
-This folder store script and other stuff which is use to build the application. this folder should not pushed on svn repository.
+This folder stores script and other stuff which are use to build the application.
+This folder should not pushed on svn repository.

 **Example**:  pre-commit hook file, travis script, markdown generator etc.

-you can find build scriptfor wordpress plugin from <<Link>>
+you can find build script for wordpress plugin from https://github.com/xwp/wp-dev-lib

 ### 5. includes
-Includes is where functionality shared between the admin area and the public-facing parts of the site reside
+Includes is folder where functionality shared between the admin area and the public-facing parts of the site reside

 ```
 |-- includes